-- I use extra large eggs, basically always.
+- I use extra large eggs.
 The extra moisture is always a welcome addition to gluten free baked goods.

 - The sea salt, or at very least the salt within the cookie, is NOT WORTH SKIPPING.
 Courtesy of Samin we’ve all established that salt belongs in sweet things to balance out the sweetness.